-- Questionnaires: Questionnaires for this age group are tailored to the young adult as the primary respondent with optional input from the caregiver.
+- Questionnaires are tailored to the caregiver as the primary respondent with optional input from the child.
 Questionnaires may include questions that make people feel uncomfortable, anxious, angry, or sad.
 Questionnaires can also cause fatigue.
 To minimize risk, study personnel will explain that all questions are optional, and that a question can be skipped if the participant prefers not to answer.
 The platform for the questionnaires will allow participants to take a break and come back to where they left off.
-All questionnaires will be approved by the IRB prior to use. - Saliva collection has no known risks.
+All questionnaires are approved by the IRB prior to use. - For participants aged 18-25 years, questionnaires are tailored to the young adult as the primary respondent with optional input from the caregiver if available. - For caregivers, caregiver questionnaires are tailored to the caregiver adult as the primary respondent.
+If the primary caregiver is below the age of majority, the caregiver's parent or legal guardian will be the primary respondent, with input from the minor caregiver. - Saliva collection is an optional biospecimen collection for children ages 3-5 years.
+Saliva collection has no known risks.
 Collection might be messy.
-Young adults will receive written and oral instructions for collection. - Blood collection at home is associated with risk of pain, lightheadedness and fainting.
-Specialized lancet devices designed to create a small drop of blood from the shoulder region, or other areas of the body with reduced density of pain receptors will be used for blood collection.
+Written and oral instructions are provided for saliva collection to children, young adults, and caregivers where applicable. - Blood collection (ages 2 years and older).
+Blood collection at home is associated with risk of pain, bruising, lightheadedness and fainting.
+Specialized FDA-approved lancet devices designed to create a small drop of blood from the shoulder region, or other areas of the body (e.g., back or thigh) with reduced density of pain receptors will be used for blood collection for Tier 1 post-acute participants.